ReactiveX/RxSwift/Documentation/GettingStarted.md

 Ended ----
 ```

-**Every subscriber when subscribed generates it's own sequence of elements.
-Operators are stateless by default.**
+**Every subscriber upon subscription usually generates it's own separate sequence of elements.
+Operators are stateless by default.
+There is vastly more stateless operators then stateful ones.**

 ## Sharing subscription, refCount and variable operator